 Where do I start?

-First Timers – Anyone that has not visited the festival before we suggest beginning the journey at Laq’a:mel First Nation’s Hall (Site #1).
-There will be a wide variety of exhibitors and information available on hand to plan your festival visits.
+First Timers – Anyone that has not visited the area before we suggest beginning the journey at the Mission Visitor Centre of Kilby Historic Site.
+T

 Can we bring our dog?

 Dogs should not be brought to any of the eagle viewing sites as they may scare the birds away.
 Most venues also will not allow pets.

 How do we get there?